mohammadareeb95/odkconvert/docs/xlsforms.md

 screen where you want to get the location, add **placement-map** into the **appearances** column.

-After doing these three steps, your XLSXForm is converted to not use the OMK app anymore.
+After doing these three steps, your XLSForm is converted to not use the OMK app anymore.

-# XLSXForm Suggestions
+# XLSForm Suggestions

 Since often mobile data collection is many of the same type of data, setting defaults helps reduce the amount of user actions that need to